Anti-Racism Observatory for Scotland

 The need for an Observatory that would hold the Scottish Government and other public sector bodies to account for their commitment to anti-racism came to the fore during the COVID-19 pandemic which once again exposed that long-standing, systemic racism still exists and can have fatal consequences.

-For a period of two years, Strathclyde University will be leading work to set up this new body, with CRER bringing expertise and understanding from an anti-racism perspective.
-It will be a new national organisation, funded by Scottish Government, and will work with government, public bodies and communities.
+For a period of two years, Strathclyde University is leading work to set up this new body, with CRER bringing expertise and understanding from an anti-racism perspective.
+AROS is a new national organisation, funded by Scottish Government to work with government, public bodies and communities.
 Scottish Government has confirmed that the funding and work of AROS is separate and additional to existing racial equality initiatives.

 Throughout the work to support AROS and beyond, CRER will continue with its research, scrutiny and campaigning work to tackle structural racism in Scotland.